Top 15 Venture Capital Firms Investing in Finance

 13. Bessemer Venture Partners

-- Industries of focus: Enterprise, consumer, healthcare, and fintech
+- Industries of focus: Enterprise, consumer, healthcare, and financial services

 - Founded: 1911

-- Notable portfolio companies: Shopify, Pinterest, LinkedIn, Twilio, Twitch
+- Notable portfolio companies: Shopify, Pinterest, LinkedIn, Twilio, and Twitch

 You can refer to their website here.